 The population of Newcastle (including Madadeni, Buffalo Flats and Osizweni) is 389 117 people, and is fed by the Ngagane WTP which is the largest WTP in the Newcastle LM (and in Amajuba DM).
 In recent years, the Ngagane WTP has been in deficit i.e. the WTP has not been able to provide the required demand, which and this was exacerbated by the 2015/2016 drought.
-The required short term and long term upgrades of the WTP are discussed in detail in the Section 14.5 below (Recommendations).
-At present, the required demand is 131.19 Ml/day, which is in excess of the design capacity (130 Ml/day) of the WTP.
+The required short term and long-term upgrades of the WTP are discussed in detail in the Section 14.5 below (Recommendations).
+At present, the required demand (not supply) is 131.19 M $\ell$ /day, which is in excess of the design capacity (130 M $\ell$ /day) of the WTP.
 The theoretical demand of the areas is higher than this value with areas of Amajuba DM and Newcastle Rural being still a part of the water backlog statistics with no supply from the Ngagane WTP.
 Furthermore, other smaller package WTPs cannot be decommissioned, and then fed by the Ngagane WTP (which would be more efficient).
-The approval and then addition of a single module (30 Ml/day) at the WTP will take up to two years to commission.
+The approval and then addition of a single module (30 M $\ell$ /day) at the WTP will take up to two years to commission.
 In the interim, the most practical intervention to reduce demand, is that of water conservation and water demand management (WCWDM).

-The water losses (real losses + theft) being experienced by the Newcastle LM (as reported by the Newcastle LM) is 41.4% of the 2 779 M l /monthly input volume.
-Non-revenue water is estimated at 58.9% as at January 2021.To place the real losses into perspective, the Newcastle LM loses 764.5 M l /month to "real water losses" as at January 2021.
+The water losses (real losses + theft) being experienced by the Newcastle LM (as reported by the Newcastle LM) is 39.9% of the 2 779 M $\ell$ /monthly input volume.
+Non-revenue water is estimated at 62.3% as at December 2021.
+To place the real losses into perspective, the Newcastle LM loses 824.4 M $\ell$ /month to "real water losses" during December 2021.
 Thus, it is clear that WCWDM will be the most practical and rewarding investment by Newcastle LM, at this point in time, in terms of reducing demand and improving sustainability.
 This is far cheaper and far more responsible than implementing emergency upgrades at the WTP.
 The water demand of the Newcastle LM has continued increasing over the past few years.
-The demand off the Ntshingwayo system is approximately 120 M l /day with no restrictions.
 Figure 14.46 illustrates the distribution of the demand between the different areas.

 Newcastle East consists mainly of Madadeni and Osizweni.
 Newcastle West consists of the CBD and western suburbs.
 Steildrift is in the Buffalo Flats area of Amajuba District Municipality.
 Others consist of Ekuseni, Alcockspruit, Waterval, Ngagane village and Kilbarchan village.
 The Steildrift pipeline is fed from the same reservoirs as Newcastle East (Braakfontein).
 These reservoirs are controlled by Newcastle Municipality (and not uThukela Water).
 This arrangement has presented operational problems especially during periods of low flow and high demand.
 It is difficult for Newcastle to release water to Buffalo flats (which is Amajuba DM) when they cannot meet their own demand in Madadeni and Osizweni.
-It was therefore proposed to construct a reservoir dedicated to the Buffalo Flats area and this project is currently in progress.
+It was therefore proposed to construct a reservoir dedicated to the Buffalo Flats area and this project is currently in progress (scheduled to be completed by April 2022.